Houses in multiple occupation (HMOs)

 - three or more storeys; and

-- occupied by five or more unrelated persons forming two or more households; and it is their main and only place of residence; and
+- occupied by five or more persons forming two or more households; and it is their main or only place of residence; and

 - the people living there share basic amenities - for example, a kitchen and/or bathroom.

 An HMO licence runs for a maximum of five years.
-The property must be inspected by the Council using HHSRS before granting a licence.
+The property will be inspected by the Council using HHSRS before granting a licence.